Anti-Harassment Policy

 Formal resolution process:

-Where persons who experience unwelcome behaviour find that direct communication and/or an informal resolution process is not possible or proves unsuccessful, or they do not wish to pursue same, they can commence a formal resolution process.
-The procedure is defined step by step in Operational Circular N°9.
-Any person wishing to file a formal harassment complaint should follow this procedure and submit it to the Harassment Investigation Panel (HIP) Chair.
-The Operational Circular N°9 applicability criteria is that the alleged victim should be a person working at CERN or on behalf of CERN.
+Where persons who experience unwelcome behaviour find that direct communication and/or an informal resolution process is not possible or proves unsuccessful, or if they do not wish to pursue these options, they can commence a formal resolution process.
+The procedure to be followed is described step by step in Operational Circular No. 12.
+Any person wishing to file a formal harassment complaint should follow this procedure.
+Pursuant to Operational Circular No. 12, the alleged victim should be a person working at CERN or on behalf of CERN.